sagemath/trac_to_gh/Issue 8519.md

 # Issue 8519: Add a set of Positive Integer with categories (and factor the code with NonNegativeInteger)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8519

 Original creator: nborie